MMettille/pet-hotel-backend/README.md

 `npm start` to run the client application.
 Build the HTTP API until all of the functionality of the Client App is working:

    - All 11 jest tests are passing (see below)
-   - Loading the page shows Pets and Pet Owners in the table.
+   [HALF DONE] Loading the page shows Pets and Pet Owners in the table.
-   - User can add a new Pet Owner (and see error validations).
+   [DONE] User can add a new Pet Owner (and see error validations).
    - User can add new Pets, associated with pet owners (and see error validations).
    - User can check in a pet and see the timestamp on the table.
    - User can check out a pet.
    - User can delete pets.
-   - User can delete pet owners.
+   [DONE] User can delete pet owners.

 Your general approach should be like so: